 And he slammed the door.
 Our train stopped right in front of the telegraph, and through a wide window one could see the people working inside.
-They didn’t know that they were being watched, indifferently getting on with their business, and the whole thing reminded one a little of a scene being played out from behind a raised curtain.
+They did not know that they were being watched, indifferently getting on with their business, and the whole thing reminded one a little of a scene being played out from behind a raised curtain.
 One telegraphist, a young man with a mustache, was facing in our direction, and at one point his eyes even met my own, yet there was no expression in them.
-The station lights were reflected lightly in the glass of the large window, making it possible to see only the illuminated part of his face; that which was in the shadow disappeared, as if it didn’t really exist at all.
+The station lights were reflected lightly by the large glass window, and because of this only the illuminated part of his face could be clearly seen; that which was in the shadow disappeared, as if it did not exist at all.

 “Take a better look at the telegraphist”, my companion told me.

 I did.
 The telegraphist was still working with the same indifference.
 He then spoke something to his side, puffed on a cigarette and stood up.
 He took one step away and instantly disappeared behind the shining glass.
 And then he appeared once more, and once more sat down to work.
 The cigarette between his teeth seemed to distract him, the illuminated part of his face was frowning, and eventually he ended up putting the cigarette down on the edge of the desk.

 And that’s it.
 The train began to move, and the station passed us by in reverse order: station lamps, some snow covered roofs, a green light—and once again the fields, the snowy murk and the same murky sky.
 This is the way apparitions come to us: they come in one door and leave through the other, but the room stays the same—the same table, the same armchairs, the same silent flicker of the candle.
 And the pale, seemingly melting image, stays only in our eyes, and our frozen heart tries to tell us something.

 “Well, that’s the Belyevo we know”, said my colleague.

 “And if we go back, it will appear again.”